bmsleight/delegation-presentation/delegation.rst

 * One to One
 * At a meeting
-* Avoid the ine line email!
+* Avoid the one line email!

 ----